rafaph/notte-user/README.md

 ## User management

-- Create, update, and delete a logged User.
+- Create, update, and delete a User.
-- Login.
+- Verify a user by its credentials.

 ## Dev